How to get a Georgia business license

 3. Apply for an EIN if needed

-All entities that register with the SOS need an employer identification number (EIN).
-If you’re a sole proprietor and plan to hire staff, open bank accounts in the business's name, or if you don't want to use your Social Security number on business tax forms.
+All entities registered with the SOS need an employer identification number (EIN).
+Even if you're a sole proprietor, you'll need an EIN if you plan to hire staff, open bank accounts in the business's name, or prefer not to use your Social Security number on tax forms.

-You can get an EIN from the IRS website in just a few minutes.
+You can apply for an EIN from the IRS website in just a few minutes.
+The application is free and you'll receive your number immediately after completing the online form.

 4. Set up state tax accounts

-You also need to register for tax accounts – you can do that online with the Georgia Tax Center.
-Corporations must register for corporate income tax.
+You'll need to register for state tax accounts through the Georgia Tax Center.
+Corporations must register for corporate income tax, which dropped to a rate of 4.99% in 2026.

-All businesses that sell taxable goods must register for sales tax.
-Employers must register to pay withholding tax and set up an account with the Georgia Department of Labor.
+All businesses that sell taxable goods or services must register for a sales tax permit.
+If you have employees, you'll need to register for withholding tax and set up an account with the Georgia Department of Labor for unemployment insurance.

 5. Apply for your local license